Skip to content

 Marketplace source types:

-• github: GitHub repository (use repo)
+• github: GitHub repository (using repo)

-• git: Any git URL (use url)
+• git: Any git URL (using url)

 Managing Plugins